 6. It Could Improve the Economy

 The report found that if the government funded any of these UBI programs by adding to the federal debt, the economy would grow dramatically as a result.
-The most generous program, $1,000 per month to every adult, would expand the economy by about 12.56%, or $2.5 trillion, by the year 2025.
+The most generous program, $1,000 per month to every adult, would expand the economy by about 12.56%, or $2.5 trillion, by 2025.
 It would also add 4.6 million new jobs.

-However, when the authors adjusted the model to account for the change in wealth distribution – that is, the fact that UBI would put more money in the hands of lower-income people, who are more likely to spend it – they found that the economy would still see a boost, even with a tax-funded program.
+However, when the authors adjusted the model to account for the fact that UBI would put more money in the hands of lower-income people, who are more likely to spend it, they found that the economy would still see a boost, even with a tax-funded program.
 Under these circumstances, they predicted, the economy would grow by $515 billion and add about 1.1 million jobs.

 However, many other economic models suggest that a UBI program funded by debt would hurt the economy, not help it.
-For instance, according to the Penn Wharton model commonly used by nonpartisan groups, any large increase in deficit spending would drive up interest rates, hurting American consumers and businesses.
+For instance, according to the Penn Wharton model commonly used by nonpartisan groups, any significant increase in deficit spending would drive up interest rates, hurting American consumers and businesses.

 Arguments Against Universal Basic Income